MuseuComputacao/mcu-fe/README.md

-# API Museu da Computação da UFRJ  | MCU-FE
+# Museu da Computação da UFRJ  | MCU-FE

 This project was generated with [React Native](https://reactnative.dev) and [Expo](https://expo.dev).
 Our main go is the create the control panel to manage the museum data.